Technology is Amazing – Student Life Revolves Around It

 AppsAnywhere integrates with leading LMS tools such as Canvas and is currently in development to integrate with Blackboard, Moodle, and BrightSpace.
 Integrating directly onto a higher education institution’s LMS can help to promote efficient digital behaviors and ensure students work and study productively without suffering from digital exhaustion.

 Digital health care in general is managed by using a multitude of digital health tools and the AppsAnywhere platform is ideal in helping to promote healthy digital behaviors.
 With prominent areas of the screen dedicated by the platform to promote key messaging by higher education institutions, the importance of digital wellness can be clearly displayed to a high volume of students at a key time.
-It isn’t unusual for students to suffer from stress directly caused by their studies, and so reminding students whilst studying about the effects of stress and digital use is paramount in promoting healthy digital wellbeing.
+It isn’t unusual for students to suffer from stress directly caused by their studies, and so reminding students whilst studying about the effects of stress and digital use is paramount in promoting healthy digital wellbeing and for promoting mental health for students.

 AppsAnywhere also offers an analytics suite as standard with the platform.
 This analytics suite shows each use of the platform and by identifying many key aspects of each use it can delve deep into usage trends and studying behaviours.
 These behaviours can be reviewed and checked by higher ed institutions to understand how, when and where their students are studying.
 This not only gives insight into how to better the student experience by tailoring their AppsAnywhere platform to their students’ preferences, but it also provides the opportunity to monitor student health.